Edith Smith (police officer)

-Edith Smith (21 November 1876 – 26 June 1923) was the first female police officer in the United Kingdom with full power of arrest.
+Edith Smith (21 November 1876 – 26 June 1923) was the first female police officer in the United Kingdom (and second in the world after Lillian May Armfield in Australia) with full power of arrest.

 Early life

 Edith Smith was born on 21 November 1876, in Oxton, Birkenhead.
 She was one of six children of nursery and seedman James Smith and his wife Harriet.
 In 1897 she married stationer and tobacconist William Smith.
 They had three daughters and a son together.
 She worked for a time as a sub-postmistress.
 Her husband died in 1907.
 The 1911 census shows Smith had moved to London and was training to be a midwife.
 The daughters were at different schools and the son was in an orphanage near Blackburn.
 Shortly after this she took up a post as a matron at a nursing home.